Initially loaded by Hornady, the 6.5 Creedmoor has become so popular, it is now available from most major ammunition manufacturers.

 So why all the fuss over the reinvention of a cartridge introduced the same year Confederate Civil War Gen. Jubal Early died?
 The answer is as simple as it is complicated.
 The 6.5 x 55 mm Swedish Mauser was jointly developed by Norway and Sweden and was adopted in 1894 as an official military chambering.
 As a side note, that one cartridge was the reason Norma was founded.
 No one in the United States knew anything about the 6.5x55 until after World War II when thousands of surplus rifles began to pour into North America.
 Those rifles and the cartridge became somewhat prevalent because of their low price, but few became infatuated with either.
 This was partly due to the fact that Americans could care less about a 6.5 mm cartridge and partly because it wasn’t until the 1990s that an American manufacturer began loading ammunition for it.

+Here's where we enter the beginnings of the 6.5 Creedmoor story.
 In the mid-1990s a company known as A-Square submitted specifications to SAAMI (Sporting Arms and Ammunition Institute) for a 6.5 mm cartridge based on the .308 Win. case, requesting it be named the 6.5-08.
 Shortly after, and with the support of the great gunwriter Jim Carmichael, Remington did the same, but requested it be named the .260 Rem.
 (Carmichael called his version the 6.5 Panther.)
 Loaded to mimic the ballistics of the then already 100-year-old 6.5x55 mm, the .260 Rem. had lots of appeal to NRA High Power shooters.
 This was partly because the overall length of the cartridge was 0.335 inch shorter, enough to allow it to fit in short-action boltguns—partly because, from an external-ballistics standpoint, .308 Win. trajectories and crosswind defiance could be matched with less recoil.

 Here we arrive at the allure of 6.5 mm-rifle bullets.
 The ability for a particular cartridge to shoot flat is a result of its muzzle velocity and the aerodynamics of the bullet.
 Thirty-caliber bullets can be made to shoot just as flat as 6.5 mm bullets, but in order for this to be achieved, the bullet has to be quite long, and it has to be pushed to higher velocities than the .308 Win. is capable.
 This means longer, heavier bullets need a longer action, and it means recoil is increased.
 The hillbilly explanation is that 6.5 mm bullets offer the best balance of flat trajectory and tolerable recoil in sport-rifle cartridges, due to their high-ballistic coefficient (BC).